-Variability has always been a feature of Victoria’s climate, and as such the Victorian water sector is well versed in managing changing conditions and continues to improve how it manages climate extremes.
-As the climate continues to change, the Victorian water sector will need to continue to adapt.
-Launched in 2018 and delivered as part of Water for Victoria, the Pilot Water Sector Adaptation Action Plan (PDF) outlined 20 unique adaptation actions to further strengthen the sector’s ability to adapt, and ensure climate change is considered in all aspects of water sector decision making.
-A fact sheet on the pilot plan has also been prepared (download the pilot plan fact sheet (PDF) or Word accessible version (DOCX)).
+Launched in 2018 and delivered as part of Water for Victoria, the Pilot Water Sector Adaptation Action Plan (PDF, 4.6 MB) outlined 20 unique adaptation actions to further strengthen the sector’s ability to adapt, and ensure climate change is considered in all aspects of water sector decision making.
+A fact sheet on the pilot plan has also been prepared (download the pilot plan fact sheet (PDF, 483.5 KB).

 Victoria’s water grid works much like our road network, connecting sources such as dams, reservoirs, irrigation districts and the desalination plant via infrastructure including pipes and pumps, and natural elements like rivers.
 To identify the resilience of our water systems to cope with climate change, a ‘stress test’ of the central south region (including Melbourne’s Water network) of the grid was undertaken.